 Foot passengers board the on the right hand side, cyclists board on the left.
 Space is limited and at peak times only two bikes are allowed on the funicular at once.

 The funicular railway doesn’t automatically stop at Carretera de les Aigües.
 On the way up you request that it stops by pressing one of the buttons next to the door as you board.
-When you return to the funicular railway for the journey back into town, you need to press one of the two yellow buttons next to the barrier (one button is for the uphill journey the other for downhill).
+When you return to the funicular for the journey back into town, you need to press one of the buttons next to the barrier.
+One is for the uphill journey the other for downhill.

 There are no ticket barriers at the Carretera de les Aigües station.
 You have to validate your ticket for the return journey BEFORE boarding the funicular using the machine on the platform (next to the metal bench).

 The footpath is well maintained and almost flat, making it idea for walkers and cyclists of all ages and levels of fitness.
 The surface is made of compressed sand and gravel so pretty much any comfortable footwear is suitable although I’d draw the line at flip-flops!
 If you plan to explore some of the tracks which connect with the footpath then I recommend you wear walking shoes or boots.